osgeo-oceania/foss4g-sotm-oceania-2023/src/documents/attend/program.md

 # Program

-Our program, well it's going to be a busy week - so make sure you pack your Weet-Bix!
+Our program.
+It's going to be a busy week, so make sure you pack your Weetbix!

 All asterixed events can be bought via the register page either at the time of registering or after.